klusai/tinyfabulist/docs/eval.md

 ```

 ## **4. Evaluation Framework**

+To ensure consistency and objectivity, a specific model version (**GPT-4-Turbo-2024-01-25**) has been pinned.
+This guarantees that all evaluations are performed using the same AI model, preventing discrepancies that could arise from model updates.
+By using a fixed version, the framework ensures reproducibility in scoring, making comparisons across different fables and datasets more reliable.

 ### **4.1. `gpt_eval.py` - Core Evaluation**
 This script calls **GPT-4-Turbo** to evaluate fables and assess dataset diversity.